-Injury or excess pressure on a nerve in your neck or left arm is a common cause of numbness and tingling after a workout.
+Injury or excess pressure on a nerve in your neck or left arm is a common cause of arm tingling or numbness after working out.
 Repetitive exercises such as lifting weights or holding the same position for a long period of time puts pressure on your nerves and decreases the blood flow to the area, leading to numbness and tingling.
-Vitamin deficiencies and abnormal levels of minerals such as potassium, calcium and sodium, which can occur after a long or strenuous workout, are also common causes of tingling in your arm after a workout, explains the MedlinePlus website.

 Eating a balanced diet helps prevent numbness due to vitamin and mineral deficiencies as well as cardiovascular problems.
 Controlling your blood sugar and taking medication as prescribed helps prevent numbness related to diabetes.
 Working with a trainer to learn proper form and technique helps prevent repetitive stress injuries that cause numbness and tingling and also helps protect you against further injury that can result when your arm is numb.